-- Reviewed annual and interim financial statements prior to submission to the Board of Directors and provided recommendations. - Reviewed the auditor's observations on the Company's financial statements. - Ensure proper accounting procedures are applied. - Recommend to the Board of Directors the reappointment of the Company's internal auditors and approval of the audit plan. - Ensure that internal audit reports are issued periodically in accordance with the approved audit plan. - Regular meetings with the Company's internal auditor at all BRAC meetings. - Study and analyze internal audit reports and follow up the actions taken towards the observations contained in those reports. - Ensure the effective performance of the internal auditor of the Company and assess its performance. - Ensure the Company's compliance with relevant laws and regulations. - Follow up on the decisions issued by the regulatory bodies and any further amendments that may be made to the laws and regulations in force. - Ensure that all regulatory requirements are met. - Ensure the adequacy of internal controls applied in the Company. - Reviewed the independent Internal Controls Report (ICR) and followed up on the observations raised in that report. - Recommend to the Board of Directors the reappointment of the Company's financial auditor and ensure their independence and fulfillment of all conditions and requirements. - Meet periodically with the Company's financial auditor to discuss and review the interim and annual financial statements. - Recommend to the Board of Directors the reappointment of an independent risk management unit and ensuring its independence and compliance with all requirements. - Recommended the adoption of effective risk management systems and procedures. - Study and analyze risk reports, presenting risks and expressing opinions and recommending them to the Board of Directors. - Recommend the appointment of an independent auditing firm to review and evaluate the internal control systems applied in the Company and to issue a report in this regard. - Recommend the appointment of another additional independent audit firm to review and evaluate the performance and systems of the internal audit department/unit for the previous three years.
+- Reviewed annual and interim financial statements prior to submission to the Board of Directors and provided recommendations. - Reviewed the auditor's observations on the Company's financial statements. - Ensure proper accounting procedures are applied. - Recommend to the Board of Directors the reappointment of the Company's internal auditors and approval of the audit plan. - Ensure that internal audit reports are issued periodically in accordance with the approved audit plan. - Regular meetings with the Company's internal auditor at all BRAC meetings. - Study and analyze internal audit reports and follow up the actions taken towards the observations contained in those reports. - Ensure the effective performance of the internal auditor of the Company and assess its performance. - Ensure the Company's compliance with relevant laws and regulations. - Follow up on the decisions issued by the regulatory bodies and any further amendments that may be made to the laws and regulations in force. - Ensure that all regulatory requirements are met. - Study the comments and observations of the regulatory authorities and work to meet all requirements and/or avoid any shortcomings, if any. - Ensure the adequacy of internal controls applied in the Company. - Reviewed the independent Internal Controls Report (ICR) and followed up on the observations raised in that report. - Recommend to the Board of Directors the reappointment of the Company's financial auditor and ensure their independence and fulfillment of all conditions and requirements. - Meet periodically with the Company's financial auditor to discuss and review the interim and annual financial statements. - Recommend to the Board of Directors the reappointment of an independent risk management unit and ensuring its independence and compliance with all requirements. - Recommended the adoption of effective risk management systems and procedures. - Study and analyze risk reports, presenting risks and expressing opinions and recommending them to the Board of Directors. - Recommend the appointment of an independent auditing firm to review and evaluate the internal control systems applied in the Company and to issue a report in this regard. - Recommend the appointment of another additional independent audit firm to review and evaluate the performance and systems of the internal audit department/unit for the previous three years.

-B) BOARD NOMINATION AND REMUNERATION COMMITTEE (BNRC)
+B) Board Nomination and Remuneration Committee (BNRC)